-33.1 (e) (c) The unemployment law judge must issue a decision dismissing the appeal 33.2 as untimely if the judge decides the appeal to the determination was not filed within the 33.3 20-calendar-day limit.
-The unemployment law judge may dismiss the appeal by summary 33.4 decision, or the judge may conduct a hearing to obtain evidence on the timeliness of 33.5 the appeal.
-33.6 Subd.
+(e) (c) The unemployment law judge must issue a decision dismissing the appeal as untimely if the judge decides the appeal to the determination was not filed within the 20-calendar-day limit.
+The unemployment law judge may dismiss the appeal by summary decision, or the judge may conduct a hearing to obtain evidence on the timeliness of the appeal.
+Subd.
 1d.
+Unemployment law judges. (a) Only employees of the department who

-Unemployment law judges. (a) Only employees of the department who 33.7 are attorneys licensed to practice law in Minnesota may serve as the chief unemployment 33.8 law judge, senior unemployment law judges who are supervisors, or unemployment law 33.9 judges.
-The commissioner must designate a chief unemployment law judge.
-33.10 (b) The chief unemployment law judge must assign the unemployment law judge 33.11 to conduct the hearing.
-The chief unemployment law judge may transfer to another 33.12 unemployment law judge any proceedings pending before an unemployment law a judge 33.13 under this section.
-33.14 (f) (c) A full-time unemployment law judge must be paid a salary within a range 33.15 directly tied to the salary set under section 15A.083, subdivision 7, for a workers' 33.16 compensation judge.
-The salary paid within that range to any single unemployment law 33.17 judge is based on experience and performance.
-33.18 Subd.
+- Subd.
+1d.
+Unemployment law judges. (a) Only employees of the department who are attorneys licensed to practice law in Minnesota may serve as the chief unemployment law judge, senior unemployment law judges who are supervisors, or unemployment law judges.
+The commissioner must designate a chief unemployment law judge. - (b) The chief unemployment law judge must assign the unemployment law judge to conduct the hearing.
+The chief unemployment law judge may transfer to another unemployment law judge any proceedings pending before an unemployment law a judge under this section. - (f) (c) A full-time unemployment law judge must be paid a salary within a range directly tied to the salary set under section 15A.083, subdivision 7, for a workers' compensation judge.
+The salary paid within that range to any single unemployment law judge is based on experience and performance. - Subd.
 1e.
 Consolidation of issues; consideration of additional issues.
-Upon 33.19 request of a party or on the unemployment law judge's own motion, the judge may 33.20 consolidate for hearing issues involving the same parties.
-The unemployment law judge 33.21 may take testimony and render a decision on issues not listed on the notice of hearing if 33.22 each party is notified on the record, is advised of the right to object, and does not object.
-It 33.23 a party objects, the unemployment law judge must: 33.24 (1) continue the hearing to allow the party to prepare for consideration of the 33.25 additional issue; or 33.26 (2) direct that the department make and send to the parties, by mail or electronic 33.27 transmission, a determination on the issue.
-33.28 Subd.
-2. Request for reconsideration. (a) Any involved applicant, involved 33.29 employer party, or the commissioner, may, within 20 calendar days of the sending 33.30 of the unemployment law judge's decision under subdivision 1 1c, file a request for 33.31 reconsideration asking the unemployment law judge to reconsider that decision.
-Section filed, the unemployment law judge must issue an order:

-33.34 (1) a decision modifying the findings of fact and decision issued under subdivision $\frac{1}{1}$;
+Upon request of a party or on the unemployment law judge's own motion, the judge may consolidate for hearing issues involving the same parties.
+The unemployment law judge may take testimony and render a decision on issues not listed on the notice of hearing if each party is notified on the record, is advised of the right to object, and does not object.
+If a party objects, the unemployment law judge must: - (1) continue the hearing to allow the party to prepare for consideration of the additional issue; or - (2) direct that the department make and send to the parties, by mail or electronic transmission, a determination on the issue. - Subd.
+2. Request for reconsideration. (a) Any involved applicant, involved employer party, or the commissioner, may; within 20 calendar days of the sending of the unemployment law judge's decision under subdivision $\frac{1}{1}$ c, file a request for reconsideration asking the unemployment law judge to reconsider that decision.
+Section 268.103 applies to a request for reconsideration.
+If a request for reconsideration is timely filed, the unemployment law judge must issue an order: - 33.34 (1) a decision modifying the findings of fact and decision issued under subdivision 33.35 + 1c;